qwertie/testpack/readme.md

 1. It runs `npm pack` to create a preview copy of your package.
 2. It creates a test folder.
-By default the folder is *../YPN-testpack* where *YPN* is your package's name, and if the test folder already exists, its contents are deleted.
+By default the folder is *../YPN-testpack* where *YPN* is Your Package's Name, and if the test folder already exists, its contents are deleted.
 You can use `--test-folder` to change the folder's path and name.
 3. In the test folder, a new package.json file derived from your existing